| Title: | Sequence Clustering with Discrete-Output HMMs |

 will be set to minus infinity if the sequence contains illegal emissions.

-Used in select.seeds
+Used in select.seeds and

 The size search algorithm finds the optimal number of HMM states for a set of

-sequences and returns both the optimal hmm
+sequences and returns both the optimal hmm object and the

 corresponding number of hidden states.
-Used in select.seeds
+Used in select.seeds.

-size.search(sequences, log_space = FALSE, print = FALSE)
+size.search(sequences, log_space = FALSE, print = FALSE)size.search(sequences, log_space = FALSE, print = FALSE)

 sequences |